leftlogic/ffconf/src/details/index.md

 We are hosting another pre-ffconf run!
 Meet outside Duke of Yorks at 7:30am led by two friendly ffconf regulars, Chetan and Matt.
 Open to all abilities, a short 30 minute run leaving plenty of time to get showered before registration opens!

 Not a runner?
 Moes@thecircus is practically next to Duke of York's and open from 8am and is a great place to grab a coffee and meet fellow attendees: [ffconf.org/morning-network](https://ffconf.org/morning-network).
 Kindly hosted by Anwen Williams, one of the Brighton Codebar organisers.

 ## Health and Safety

 Please report any lost property to the registration desk.
 Left Logic and Duke of York's Picturehouse takes no responsibility for delegate's lost property so we ask you to be vigilant at all times.

-## Accessibility and Covid
+## Accessibility and COVID

 Live Captioning will be provided by White Coat Captioning.
 The screen will be located on the stage on the left hand side.

 The ground floor is accessible to customers with limited mobility including wheelchair users.

 The Box Office, Kiosk, access toilet and screen are all located on the ground floor.
 From the foyer there is a small ramp from which to access the Kiosk and Screen.
-There is a wheelchair-accessible adapted toilet on the ground floor.

 Large print schedules are available on request at the registration desk.

 We regret that there is no lift and consequently the Balcony and Bar can only be accessed by ascending a staircase of 25 steps.

+Gender neutral and accessible toilets are available on the ground floor near to the exits.

-Covid safety.
-We politely request that all attendees do a lateral flow test within 24 hours of the conference and ask anyone who is showing signs of Covid to please stay at home.
+COVID safety.
+We politely request that all attendees do a lateral flow test within 24 hours of the conference and ask anyone who is showing signs of COVID to please stay at home.
 We encourage the use of masks indoors.

+Please also take a moment to review our [COVID policy](/covid/)

 Remy and Julie want to ensure that everyone is able to have access therefore should you have any special requests please contact us in advance so we can accommodate your needs.